Robin Lansman’s Step by Step approach to Biomechanical Assessment – Hands-on treatment with FAR.

 - Asking the patient to then contract and relax the area over a range of movement being guided carefully by the practitioner allows arcs of poor quality movement to be identified and gradually enhanced.

-- The muscle is able to contract over a larger and larger range of movement more fully and thus provides more fluidity of function and reduces fatigue at the same time
+- The muscle is should then be able to contract over a larger and larger range of movement more fully and thus provides more fluidity of function and this may reduce the onset of fatigue at the same time.
+This is also retested with Active Resisted contraction to assess muscle power.

 - The net effect is more supportive and stronger muscle that is also flexible and adaptable to perform its function where it is located in the body.